AnyChart/docs.anychart.com/Gantt_Chart/Quick_Start.md

 Gantt Chart Quick Start
 ===========

-## 4 Simple Steps to Start Using Gantt Chart
+## Getting started with Gantt Chart
 ###1.
 Include Gantt Chart into Your Web Page
-Include the JavaScript file in the `<head>` section of your web page.
-You can use CDN as shown below or visit the [download page](./Downloading_AnyChart).
+Include the JavaScript file in the `<head>` section of your web page - visit the [download page](../Quick_Start/Downloading_AnyChart) for those or use CDN as shown below.

 ```
 <head>
-    <script src="//cdn.anychart.com/js/latest/anychart.min.js" type="text/javascript"></script>
+    <script src="http://cdn.anychart.com/js/latest/anygantt.min.js" type="text/javascript"></script>
 </head>
 ```